-2.1.5 Bridging Courses
+2.1.5 Bridging Program

-Applicants to the MSQBE and MSLOD programs who do not meet the specific program requirements as set in section 2.1.4 above, are required to complete non-credit Bridging Courses.
-The Bridging Courses aim to introduce students to fundamental business concepts, and to familiarize them with the kind of work expected from them at a graduate business management school.
+Applicants to the MSQBE, MSLOD and MSBA programs who do not meet the specific program requirements as set in section 2.1.4 above, are required to complete non-credit Bridging Program.
+The Bridging Program aims to introduce students to fundamental business concepts, and to familiarize them with the kind of work expected from them at a graduate business management school.